codyzu/hyperdrive/README.md

 #### `feed.get(index, callback)`

 Get a block from the the feed.
+If you `.get` a block index that hasn't been downloaded yet this method will wait for that block be downloaded before calling the callback.

 #### `feed.append(block, [callback])`